Logo

 2. Low Water Pressure

-• If the washer takes more than 10 minutes to fill, inadequate water pressure could be the culprit.
+• Cause: If it takes longer than 10 minutes to fill, your home may have low water pressure.

 3. Water Level Sensor Malfunction